sergioburdisso/pyss3/docs/about/contributing.rst

 ============

-If you want to contribute to our codebase, please send an email to sergio.burdisso@gmail.com to with subject "PYSS3 DEVELOPMENT" to discuss your plan which should include the description of the contribution (bug fix, interface improvement, new feature, new test or documentation) and potential interface (for code contribution).
+If you want to contribute to our codebase, please send an email to sergio.burdisso@gmail.com to with subject "PYSS3 CONTRIBUTION" to discuss your plan which should include the description of the contribution (bug fix, interface improvement, new feature, new test or documentation) and potential interface (for code contribution).
 Once we reach the agreement